kasiarina/data_quality_business_case/README.md

 # Assortment Data Quality Analysis - A Business Case

-This project focuses on analyzing and resolving discrepancies between product data stored in the internal Product Information Management (PIM) system and the user-facing Catalog tool.
+This project focuses on analyzing and resolving discrepancies between product data stored in the internal Product Information Management (PIM) system and the user-facing Catalog tool of an e-commerce company.
 The goal is to ensure consistency between the two systems, improve data accuracy, and prevent future issues.
 The project involves analyzing the product assortment, developing a resolution strategy, proposing preventive measures, and creating an implementation plan.

 The dataset provided was previously anonymized for privacy reasons.